zathras/corpsblog/README.md

 #Output Directory Structure

-The output will look something like this:
+The output looks like this:

 * index.html
 * posts